flores/yet-another-nutrient-calculator/views/cu.markdown

 </tr>
 </table>

 However, like all heavy metals these thresholds can be raised -- reducing toxicity -- at higher pH (and by extension carbonate hardness), but we do not recommend you change pH and KH so that you can dose more copper.
 Inbreeding and unhealthy fish can also reduce these thresholds -- increasing the possibility of toxicity.
-The numbers above are simply guides.
+[4]

+Additionally none of these studies take into account the many other variables that could be present in our aquariums, and while the species above are common to our aquariums, to date there has not been a definitive study on ornamental shrimp in the aquarium and their thresholds for Cu.
+Some folks, notably Tom Barr, feel we should not model Cu toxicity at all until this data is collected.
+[5]

+However, this alert and page is meant to guide you, aquarist, using the collective studies of scientists and experts in their field.
+This is all simply a guide and you should exercise your best judgement.

 What should you do next
 ------------------------------------